promethwill88/express-personal-api/README.md

 heroku open
 ```

-It's common for code to break "in production" (broken links, different environment, missing dependenies...), when worked in development so do your best to debug!
+It's common for code to break "in production" (broken links, different environment, missing dependenies...), when worked it in development, so do your best to debug!
 Let us know if you get stuck.

 ## Part 1.
 Personal API
 Now that we're deployed, it's time to start coding your "personal" api!